microsoft/FluidFramework/src/generic/persisted-types/README.md

 All types imported or exported by this module inherit the requirements below:

-1. All imports in this module are safe because they generally consist of type aliases for primitive types, and thus have no impact on serialization as long as the primitive type they are an alias for does not change.
+1. All imports from other modules are safe because they generally consist of type aliases for primitive types, and thus have no impact on serialization as long as the primitive type they are an alias for does not change.
    For example, the various UuidString types must remain strings, and must never change their UUID format unless the process for changing persisted types (as documented below) is followed.
+2. Imports are allowed from older version modules, but not newer version modules.
+For example, [0.1.1.ts](./0.1.1.ts) may import from [0.0.2.ts](./0.0.2.ts), but not the other way around.
-2. All types are compatible with Fluid Serializable.
+3. All types are compatible with Fluid Serializable.

 ## Changing Persisted Types